Avenue of the stars

-Perhaps one of the best-known and most-respected Hollywood directors, he has won numerous awards including an Oscar for Schindler’s List (1994), Saving Private Ryan (1998) and the Irving G. Thalberg Memorial Award in 1987.
-In 2021 he directed the much-anticipated remake of West Side Story.
+One of the best-known and most-respected Hollywood directors, Spielberg has won numerous awards, including an Oscar for Schindler’s List (1994), Saving Private Ryan (1998) and the Irving G. Thalberg Memorial Award in 1987.
+In 2021 he directed the highly acclaimed remake of West Side Story.
 Spielberg is the head of Amblin Partners, which develops and produces films.

 SYLVESTER STALLONE (b.1946)